svahid68/backup-container/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

+# Vahid is updating the README file - 10may2019
+does this reflect on git?

 # Backup Container
 This is a simple containerized backup solution for backing up one or more postgres databases to a secondary location.  _Code and documentation was originally pulled from the [HETS Project](https://github.com/bcgov/hets)_